Vulnetix/vulnetix/README.md

 ## Vulnerability Management

-Trivial Triage is designed to handle various aspects of vulnerability management effectively.
+Triage is designed to handle various aspects of vulnerability management effectively.
 Here are the key data points the app processes:

 1.    **Fix Intel**: Determines if patching the issue is possible or if fixing requires coding.
 2.    **Patch Availability**: Checks if a patch is available now.